Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 </details>

-**Question 18:** Which of the following is FALSE with respect to product backlog prioritization?
+**Question 18:** Which of the following is FALSE with respect to product backlog prioritization?<br>

+(i)   Product backlog should be prioritized on a continuous basis<br>
+(ii)  Priority of an item should not be changed once it is committed to a sprint plan<br>
+(iii) A story that is not completely done should always move to next sprint with same priority<br>
+(iv)  Priority of a story is finalized in consultation with the product owner

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>